Managing Group Collections

 Broadcast Posts

-After clicking to Send, the message will be posted in each group's forum.
+After writing your message and clicking to Send, the message will be posted in each group's forum.
 Members of the group will be able to reply to the message within their forum and it will look like any other post on the platform.